 Find an instructor that you like

-As mentioned earlier, there are different types of yoga you can try and each instructor has their own teaching style.
+As mentioned earlier, there are different types of yoga you can try and each instructor has their teaching style.
 You can try a few different classes to see what you prefer best if you don’t find one whose teaching style you like right away.

 Let the trainer know that you are new

 If the trainer knows that you are new in his class or it’s your first time to try yoga, he or she will likely offer more support and guidance.
 They might also suggest some modifications or provide you with additional help.
-Therefore, on your first yoga class, don’t hide at the back if you want to improve.
+Therefore, in your first yoga class, don’t hide at the back if you want to improve.

 Leave your phone in the locker

 When attending a yoga class, do not bring your cell phone with you.
-It’s because the vide of a yoga class can be disturbed with a ringtone that’s going off.
+It’s because the video of a yoga class can be disturbed with a ringtone that’s going off.
 It’s better to leave your phone in the lockers which most yoga studios and gyms have.